deepshah1065/CPE487/README.md

 END IF;
 ```

-This allows the player to aim where the ball will drop, unlike the original demo where the ball always started in a fixed position.
+This allows the player to aim where the ball will drop, unlike the original demo, where the ball always started in a fixed position.

 ---

 ## Peg Grid Generation

 A staggered grid of pegs was added to simulate a Plinko board.
-The pegs are generated using nested loops and alternate horizontal offsets every row.
+The pegs are generated using nested loops and alternate horizontal offsets for every row.

 ```vhdl
 FOR row_idx IN 0 TO max_rows LOOP